AIUC-1

 E015

-Maintain logs of AI system processes, actions, and model outputs where permitted to support incident investigation, auditing, and explanation of AI system behavior
+Maintain logs of AI system processes, actions, and agent outputs where permitted to support incident investigation, auditing, and explanation of AI system behavior

 Keywords